fornwall/rust-script/docs/README.md

 }
 ```

-On running either of these, `rust-script` will generate a Cargo package, build it, and run the result.
-The output may look something like:
+The output from running one of the above scripts may look something like:

 ```sh
 $ rust-script now
 Wed, 28 Oct 2020 00:38:45 +0100
 ```

-Subsequent runs will be a lot faster as `rust-script` reuses already built executables.

 Useful command-line arguments: